rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-terminal-night.md

 His brothers fought in lines unseen,
 A silent army, swift and keen.
-Together sworn to shield the land,
+Together sworn to moderate the land,
 With keyboards wielded in their hands.
 [Chorus]